Alexhuszagh/xcross/README.md

 # xcross

-Docker [images](https://hub.docker.com/r/ahuszagh/cross) and high-level scripts for plug-and-play C/C++ cross-compiling, inspired by [rust-embedded/cross](https://github.com/rust-embedded/cross). xcross supports both bare-metal and OS-based compilation, with a wide variety of architectures and C-runtimes supported.
-Most images are <500MB, and <200MB compressed. xcross is ideal for:
+Compact docker [images](https://hub.docker.com/r/ahuszagh/cross) and high-level scripts for plug-and-play C/C++ cross-compiling, inspired by [rust-embedded/cross](https://github.com/rust-embedded/cross). xcross supports both bare-metal and OS-based compilation, with a wide variety of architectures and C-runtimes supported. xcross is ideal for:

 - Testing cross-platform support in CI pipelines.
 - Building and deploying cross-compiled programs.

+Each Docker image comes pre-installed with:

+- C and C++ cross compiler and standard library
+- Autotools
+- Binutils
+- CMake
+- Ninja

 Note that this project is similar to [dockercross](https://github.com/dockcross/dockcross), however, xcross supports many more CPU architectures than dockcross.
-If you need Docker images of common architectures, dockcross may have better support.
+If you need Docker images of common architectures, dockcross should have better support.

 **Table of Contents**